China Slough

-China Slough (also called: Sutter Slough, China Lake, Sutter Lake, Sacramento Chinatown, Sacramento Chinadom, Old Sacramento Chinatown, Yee Fow), is a historical site in Sacramento, California.
+China Slough (also called: Sutter Slough, China Lake, Sutter Lake, Sacramento Chinatown, Sacramento Chinadom, Old Sacramento Chinatown, Yee Fow, Wanoho Pakan), is a historical site in Sacramento, California.
 The site of the former China Slough is California Historical Landmark No. 594, registered on May 22, 1957.
 The site of California Historical Landmark China Slough is the northeast corner of 4th Street and I Street in Sacramento at about 401 I Street.
 Before the China Slough was filled in, the waterway ran from 3rd Street to 5th Streets to north of I Street in Sacramento.
 The site became the Central Pacific Railroad Sacramento station built in 1910.
 The 1910 station had a wooden Trestle bridge built over the China Slough.
 A new depot was built nearby, the Sacramento Valley Station in 1926, and is now operated by Amtrak.
 The China Slough ran almost where the current Amtrak train tracks run today.